sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.
 "External endpoints" is highlighted to show that an external endpoint has been created.](media/image94.png "Web service endpoint")

-25. Select the speakers and sessions links.
-Note that no data is displayed, although we have connected to our Cosmos DB instance, there is no data loaded.
-You will resolve this by running the content-init application as a Kubernetes Job.
+25. Select the speakers and sessions links and check that content is displayed for each.

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png "Web site home page")

-26. We will now persist the changes into the repository.
-Execute the following commands:
+26. We will now commit our Helm chart to our GitHubs repository.
+Execute the following commands in the root folder of your 'fabmedical' clone:

     ```bash
-    cd ..
-    git pull
-    git add charts/
+    git add content-web/charts/
     git commit -m "Helm chart added."
     git push
     ```